Eddy-Perondini/Image_Processing-Notebook/README.md

 # Image_Processing-Notebook

-A notebook for image processing practice
+This github was created solely for image processing practices and study.